seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

-If you have a FF14 Steam account, you will need to enable this option in XIVLauncher before you login:</h6>
+If you have a Windows Steam account license, you will need to enable this option in XIVLauncher before you login:</h6>
 <p align="center">
 <img src="https://i.imgur.com/ttUyk5K.png">
 </p></div>